ronaldoussoren/pyobjc/docs/install.rst

 -------------------------------

-PyObjC is distributed as a collection of Python packages and can be installed using `pip`_.
+PyObjC is distributed as a collection of Python packages and can be installed using :iconify:`devicon:pypi` |nbsp| :pypi:`pip`.
 Manual installation is also supported, but is a lot more work and is therefore more of a power-user feature.

-Installing or upgrading PyObjC using `pip`_ is easy:
+Installing or upgrading PyObjC using :iconify:`devicon:pypi` |nbsp| :pypi:`pip` is easy:

 .. sourcecode:: console

    $ python3 -mpip install -U pyobjc

-For most users this will install PyObjC using `wheel <https://pypi.org/project/wheel>`_ binary archives, which means you don't have to have a compiler on your machine.
+For most users this will install PyObjC using :iconify:`devicon:pypi` |nbsp| :pypi:`wheel` binary archives, which means you don't have to have a compiler on your machine.

 Some use cases require installation of all framework bindings, not just those that are